Menu

 Practical and clinical experience will be required at each milestone in your education to become an integrative functional nutritionist.
 It is best to complete as many hours of hands-on experience as possible for your one professional competency and your resume.

-Pursue Your Functional Nutritionist Degree
+What Degree Should I Pursue to Become a Functional Nutritionist Degree

 Saybrook University’s M.S. in Integrative and Functional Nutrition blends theories with practical applications to prepare our students for real-world situations.
 Our graduate nutrition programs create a solid foundation for future holistic nutritionists.